Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 ### How to apply to the school

 1. Read this page carefully
-2. Prepare your application package (you will need it in the next step)
+2. Prepare your application package (you will need it in the next steps)

    2.1. your CV (including graduate GPA)

    2.2. a statement of purpose PDF should describe in no more than 2 pages:

-   * why you wish to attend the school
-   * your current research project(s)
+   * your current/ongoing research projects and interests;
-   * how you think this school will help with your career
-   * The summer school will culminate in an elaboration of the participant-designed projects that leverage some of the cyberinfrastructure that will be covered in the workshop.
-     Please make sure to mention briefly your potential project and how you could leverage any of the packages this workshop will teach you.
+   * how you plan to use the CyberTraining skill gained in this workshop in your research, for instance if you expect using any of the packages that will be covered at this workshop (see the agenda);
+   * propose at least one potential project to be completed during the summer school; the project will be presented at the end of the event and should involving one or more tools/software covered during the workshop (see the agenda).
+The quality and feasibility of the proposed workshop projects will be considered during the selection of the participants.

-   2.3. request your adviser to submit a letter of recommendation for you to "alexeyak AT buffalo DOT edu", please replace "AT" and "DOT" with the corresponding characters
+   2.3. request your advisor to submit a letter of recommendation for you to the following email: "alexeyak AT buffalo DOT edu", please replace "AT" and "DOT" with the corresponding characters

-3. Complete the <a href="https://forms.gle/bppFcFe1JkCWCu987" target="_blank" rel="nofollow">**Registration form**</a>
+3. Complete the <a href="https://forms.gle/kup1bkWibLsHH8Bn7" target="_blank" rel="nofollow">**Registration form**</a>

 ### Important dates
-   * School application materials are due by June 1 , 2020
+   * School application materials are due 5 pm EDT, June 7, 2020
-   * Students and Postdocs will be notified of their admission by June 30, 2020
+   * Students and Postdocs will be notified of their admission by June 10, 2020
+   * School starts: 11 am EDT, June 14, 2020

 ### Who can apply